Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Linear Solvers and Preconditioners

 \subsection{Multilevel Domain Decomposition Methods: FROSch}

 FROSch (Fast and Robust Overlapping Schwarz) is a framework for the construction of multilevel Schwarz domain decomposition preconditioners.
-Besides parallel scalability, FROSch emphasizes applicability and robustness across a wide range of challenging problems while supporting an algebraic construction.
-Specifically, most preconditioners can be built using only the fully assembled system matrix, though some variants can take advantage of additional geometric inputs.
+Besides \emph{parallel scalability}, FROSch emphasizes \emph{applicability and robustness across a wide range of challenging problems} while supporting \emph{algebraic construction} of the preconditioners, that is, solely from the fully assembled system matrix.

+Most FROSch preconditioners can be constructed algebraically, though some variants can take advantage of additional geometric input.
 The algebraic construction relies on two key algorithmic components: first, the creation of an overlapping domain decomposition at the initial level based on the sparsity pattern of the system matrix, similar to Ifpack2; and second, the integration of extension-based coarse spaces, as in the classical two-level Generalized Dryja--Smith--Widlund (GDSW) preconditioner~\cite{dohrmann_domain_2008} and its variants.
 While the initial version of FROSch~\cite{heinlein_parallel_2016} was based on the outdated Epetra linear algebra framework, the current implementation~\cite{heinlein_frosch_2020} leverages Xpetra.
 Originally designed as a lightweight wrapper around Epetra and Tpetra, the Xpetra package facilitated over the years compatibility with both the Epetra and Tpetra stacks.
 With the deprecation of Epetra, it now exclusively supports the Tpetra stack.
 Algorithmic variants of Schwarz methods implemented in FROSch include: \begin{itemize} \item \emph{Extension-based coarse spaces based on a partition of unity on the interface}, such as classical GDSW, reduced dimension GDSW (RGDSW) coarse spaces, and multiscale finite element method (MsFEM) coarse spaces; cf.~\cite{heinlein_parallel_2016,heinlein_improving_2018}; \item \emph{Monolithic Schwarz preconditioners} for block systems; cf.~\cite{heinlein_monolithic_2019}. \item \emph{Multilevel Schwarz preconditioners}, which are obtained from two-level Schwarz preconditioners by recursively applying Schwarz preconditioners as an inexact solver for the coarse problems; cf.~\cite{heinlein_parallel_2022}. \end{itemize}